ToddButler93/dodges-domain/content/en/docs/guide-install-setup.md

 Probably in the wrong game mode for that server, community servers are labelled `OOTB` or `GOTY` to show their game mode.
 Go back to the main menu and select `Switch to OOTB` or `Switch to GOTY` like this video.

 <video width="auto" height="100%" autoplay="true" muted loop preload="metadata">
-  <source src="/video/Change-Game-Mode.webm" type="video/webm"></source>Your browser does not support .webm video.
+  <source src="/video/game-mode.webm" type="video/webm"></source>Your browser does not support .webm video.
 </video>

 ### Can't join a server with a community made map
 To play on a server hosting a community made map you only need the latest version of the map.
 In the server browsers current state, community made maps come up as Arx Novena.

-[Follow this section of the guide ](guide-install-setup#playing-community-maps) to install common community maps here first.
-Then try [reinstalling TAMods](guide-install-setup#im-having-issues-not-stated-here-with-the-launcher) and the packages.
+[Follow this section of the guide ](#playing-community-maps) to install common community maps here first.
+Then try [reinstalling TAMods](#im-having-issues-not-stated-here-with-the-launcher) and the packages.

 On occasion you will have to contact the owner for the files.

 ### I get a Package Install Error while installing the map packs
 We've ran into a few issues with peoples files being set to read only.
-You need to go to where [Tribes Ascend is installed](guide-install-setup#launcher-doesnt-know-where-tribes-is-installed) and locate the file in the error message.
+You need to go to where [Tribes Ascend is installed](#launcher-doesnt-know-where-tribes-is-installed) and locate the file in the error message.
 Right click and select `Properties` and de-select `Read Only` then close the launcher and try to install it again.
 This will be fixed by the next launcher update.

 ### I get an error when I start the game after installing packages
 This should only occur when you have manually installed the maps previously.
 This fix will require some redownloading.